Police: Body found under tarp in woods is missing Chesterfield teen - NewsBreak

 "Although Mr. Johnson was located on Yacht Basin Drive, we do not believe this is where the homicide took place," Sgt.
 Desiree McCurry with Colonial Heights Police said.

-It would be another 24 days after Johnson was reported missing that his body would be discovered in the woods in the normally quiet Mount Pleasant neighborhood.
+It would be another 24 days after Johnson was reported missing before his body would be discovered in the woods of the normally quiet Mount Pleasant neighborhood.

 SCENE VIDEO: Police find body under tarp in Colonial HeightsSCENE VIDEO: Police find body in Colonial Heights woods